simplajs/simpla-element-behavior/README.md

 ## Configuration

-Configure your connection to Simpla in the `setupSimpla()` method.
-It takes these options

 Property         | Type     | Description
 ---------------- | -------- | ------------
 `type`           | `String` | Type of content created by this element (read more about [Simpla's content model](https://www.simpla.io/docs/guides/content-model))
 `dataProperties` | `Array`  | The properties you wish to sync to Simpla's API
-`get`    | `String` | Override the default method used to set properties on your element from Simpla, specified as the name of a method available on your element
+`getCallback`    | `String` | Override the default method used to set properties on your element from Simpla, specified as the name of a method available on your element
-`set`    | `String` | Override the default method used to set data to Simpla's buffer, specified as the name of a method available on your element
+`setCallback`    | `String` | Override the default method used to set data to Simpla's buffer, specified as the name of a method available on your element

+The `setCallback` method expects you to return the values you wish to set to Simpla every time your `dataProperties` change.
+If you return `null` or `undefined` the buffer is not updated.

 ## Properties